npmcdn-to-unpkg-bot/andrewlord1990.github.io/_posts/2016-05-20-google-io-whats-new-in-android.md

             id="whatsNewAndroidSplitScreenModal"
             img="posts/google-io-2016/whats-new-android-splitscreen.png" %}

 Once your app targets Android N, it will be opted into the multi-window mode by default.
-You will either need to update all the activities within your app to support it correctly, or you can disable it through the app manifest.
+You will either need to update all the activities within your app to support it correctly or you can disable it through the app manifest.
 There are some parameters available to tweak the split-screen behaviour, such as specifying a minimum width and height for your activity.

 When you have two activities displayed in split-screen, you will be able to drag and drop content from one to the other.
 This will make multi-window a very useful feature for many users.